isfegu/samuel/dothyphen-wasm/README.md

 ## Contributing

-_DotHyphen WebAssembly_ is a part of [Samuel](https://github.com/isfegu/samuel), a project focused on learning how to use Rust to build a crate that can be used from other languages.
+_DotHyphen WebAssembly_ is a part of [Samuel](https://github.com/isfegu/samuel), a project focused on learning how to use Rust to build a crate that can be used from other languages and multiple environments.

-Please read the [contributing guidelines](https://github.com/isfegu/samuel#contributing) to contribute to _DotHyphen WebAssembly_.
+Please read the [contributing guidelines](https://github.com/isfegu/samuel#contributing) and the [contributing documentation](./CONTRIBUTING.md) to contribute to _DotHyphen WebAssembly_.

+Moreover, you can use the _Samuel_ [Github Discussions](https://github.com/isfegu/samuel/discussions).

 All help will be appreciated.